PatrickRobotham/aimml/README.md

 AIMML Honors Thesis Code

-This is the best honours project ever!
+This is a port of Monte Carlo AIXI to Haskell